 Here are a few disadvantages:

-- WordPress updates happen a lot.
-Sometimes this causes bugs and erratic behavior from add-ons to your site
+- WordPress updates happen often.
+Occasionally, this can cause bugs and erratic behavior from plugins or add-ons to your site.

-Even though it has a few warts, when you build a website on WordPress, you are using state of the art tools.
-As I said, I use it to power all of my websites.
-Check out my personal blog WillAdamsOnline.com.
-It's just another WordPress Blog.
+Even though it has a few quirks, when you build a website on WordPress, you are using a state of the art tool.
+I use it to power all of my client's and my own websites.

 What's your opinion of WordPress?
 Do you have any questions about using it?
-Contact me.
-I might be able to help.
+Keep Going or Contact me.
+I can help.